fibo/fibo.github.io/_posts/2019-03-06-vim-tips-and-tricks.md

 Split window to a file relative to current open file.
 This will expand to current file directory: `:split %:p:h` <kbd>TAB</kbd>.
 You can also add this map to your config `map ,s :split <C-R>=expand("%:p:h") . "/" <CR>` (credits here[https://stackoverflow.com/a/1708936]).

-## Editor Tabs
+## Tabs

-To open a new editor tab you can do `:tabnew` but it is more common to open a new tab moving the cursor on a file name and pressing `t` (for example with NERDTree or Ack).
+To open a new tab you can do `:tabnew` but it is more common to open a new tab moving the cursor on a file name and pressing `t` (for example with NERDTree or Ack).

 Go to next tab: `gt`.